-- Approves the CalFresh Military Housing Allowance Disregard (Senate Bill [SB] 950) January Proposal. - Approves the CalFresh Employment & Training (CalFresh E&T) Increased Engagement and Technical Performance Governor's Budget Change Proposal. - Approves the CalFresh Federally Mandated Workloads Governor's Budget Change Proposal. - Approves the CalFresh for College Students Act (SB 641) Governor's Budget Change Proposal, with Budget Bill Language requiring the workgroup established under subdivision (a) of Section 18901.14 of the Welfare and Institutions Code to identify possible data-sharing options for the purpose of identifying potentially CalFresheligible students and increasing enrollment of eligible students into CalFresh. - Approves the CalFresh Oral Notice of Work Rules May Revision Request, with Supplemental Report Language requiring meetings between Legislative staff, client representatives, counties, anti-poverty/anti-hunger stakeholders, and the Administration to review implementation details toward understanding how the state is ensuring that the rules are being read only to the subset of CalFresh recipients to whom the federal rule applies, to avoid a chilling effect, and that this implementation is conducted in a trauma-informed manner, and is not biased, offensive, or berating to the recipient population impacted. - Approves the Work Number Contract May Revision Request. - Approves \$915,000 General Fund for automation and other implementation costs necessary to initiate the CalFresh Minimum Nutrition Benefit Pilot Program to provide eligible households with a minimum monthly CalFresh benefit of \$50, and adopts Trailer Bill Language to achieve this. - Approves \$3 million to General Fund continue the CalFresh Safe Drinking Water Pilot Program, and adopts Trailer Bill Language to achieve this.
+- Approves the CalFresh Military Housing Allowance Disregard (Senate Bill [SB] 950) January Proposal. - Approves the CalFresh Employment & Training (CalFresh E&T) Increased Engagement and Technical Performance Governor's Budget Change Proposal. - Approves the CalFresh Federally Mandated Workloads Governor's Budget Change Proposal. - Approves the CalFresh for College Students Act (SB 641) Governor's Budget Change Proposal, with Budget Bill Language requiring the workgroup established under subdivision (a) of Section 18901.14 of the Welfare and Institutions Code to identify possible data-sharing options for the purpose of identifying potentially CalFresheligible students and increasing enrollment of eligible students into CalFresh. - Approves the CalFresh Oral Notice of Work Rules May Revision Request, with Supplemental Report Language requiring meetings between Legislative staff, client representatives, counties, anti-poverty/anti-hunger stakeholders, and the Administration to review implementation details toward understanding how the state is ensuring that the rules are being read only to the subset of CalFresh recipients to whom the federal rule applies, to avoid a chilling effect, and that this implementation is conducted in a trauma-informed manner, and is unbiased, inoffensive, and respectful to the recipient population impacted.
+The meeting shall occur on or before December 15, 2023. - Approves the Work Number Contract May Revision Request. - Approves \$915,000 General Fund for automation and other implementation costs necessary to initiate the CalFresh Minimum Nutrition Benefit Pilot Program to provide eligible households with a minimum monthly CalFresh benefit of \$50, and adopts Trailer Bill Language to achieve this.
+The Budget plan also includes \$15 million General Fund in the 2024-25 Budget Year for the purposes of the Pilot. - Approves \$3 million General Fund one-time to continue the CalFresh Safe Drinking Water Pilot Program, and adopts Trailer Bill Language to achieve this, extending the sunset for the Pilot.